dev-board-tech/arduFPGA-game-console-repository-list/README.md

 1. #### Debuggers:
  1. [arduFPGA debugger PC tool](https://github.com/dev-board-tech/arduFPGA-external-programing-tool):
-    * In order to use this debugger tool the first stage boot-loader need to include the debug section and the user application not to use the same UART interface as the debug section in first stage boot-loader.
+    * In order to use this debugger tool the first stage boot-loader need to include the debug section and the user application not to use the same UART interface.
  1. [arduFPGA debugger PC interface](https://github.com/dev-board-tech/arduFPGA-debugger):
     * A graphical interface for easy read/write edit memory content on a design that include the debug section in the first stage boot-loader.